-- Pallets must be acceptable for elevated storage in racking.
-Hardwood pallets like CHEP are acceptable. - Pallets must be capable of being double-stacked. - Pallets must be 120cm x 100cm (48"x40"), two-way or four-way and have stringers (see illustration)

-- Pallet must be in good condition and not damaged in any way. - Pallets are considered one way and will not be returned. - Whenever possible, partially loaded pallets should be avoided, and a single SKU should be loaded per pallet.

-- When building the pallet, the number of Master Cases per layer must remain consistent. - Maximum height of each pallet should not exceed 142.24cm (56"), including product (127cm or 50") and pallet (15.24 cm or 6"). - Plastic pallets are not accepted. - Pallets must be secured with cardboard corners placed vertically on the edges.
+- Pallets will be moved by machinery.
+Pallets must be sturdy enough for elevated storage in racking.
+Hardwood pallets like CHEP are acceptable. - Pallets must be capable of being double stacked. - Pallets must be 120cm x 100cm (48"x40"), two-way or four-way and have stringers (see illustration) - Pallet must be in good condition and not damaged in any way. - Pallets are considered one way and will not be returned. - Whenever possible, partially loaded pallets should be avoided, and a single SKU should be loaded per pallet. - When building the pallet, the number of Master Cases per layer must remain consistent. - Maximum height of each pallet should not exceed 142.24cm (56"), including product (127cm or 50") and pallet (15.24cm or 6"). - Plastic pallets are not accepted. - Pallets must be secured with cardboard corners placed vertically on the edges.

 Shipments with less than 65 Master Cases on an ASN can be shipped via courier.
 For more information about using a courier option, please email CannabisReceiving@Connect-Logistics.com.
-All shipping criteria still apply to courier shipments.
+All shipping criteria still applies to courier shipments.